-How to Become an Amazon Seller in 5 Easy Steps**

 How to Become an Amazon FBA Seller

-1. Using the FBA program to sell your products is surprisingly easy.
-You can send products to Amazon fulfillment centers by creating a virtual shipment in your Seller Central account.
+Using the FBA program to sell your products is surprisingly easy.
+You can send products to Amazon fulfillment centers by setting up virtual shipment in your Seller Central account.

-2. When preparing your shipment you’ll choose between preparing and labeling all the products yourself or using the label and prep service by Amazon.
+2. Prepare your shipment.
+When preparing your shipment, you can either choose to prepare and label all the products yourself, or use the labeling and prep services provided by Amazon.

 In the first case, you’ll prepare your shipment yourself.
 You’ll also need equipment to print barcodes and other stickers for the products.
-If that sounds like too much work you have the option of using a prep center, or you can make an arrangement with your supplier to do it for you.
+If that sounds like too much work, you have the option of using a prep center, or you can make arrangements with your supplier to do it for you.

-3. Next, you’ll need to choose a method for shipping your items to an Amazon warehouse.
+3. Choose a method for shipping your items to an Amazon warehouse.
 Amazon offers a few options exclusively for FBA sellers.
 Manufacturers may also offer some options for shipping your items directly to Amazon’s warehouses.

-4. A shipment plan for the products that you want to send to Amazon fulfillment centers should be well maintained and documented.
+4. Prepare and document the shipping plan effectively.
 This will enable you to keep track of the products that are being shipped.

 5. Get your products ready for sale.
 Products received by an Amazon fulfillment center are scanned and made available for sale within three business days.

 So, that’s how to become a seller on Amazon.
 The company has a very strong reputation for putting its customers first.
 By selling on their marketplace you’ll be able to take advantage of that reputation and grow your business much faster.

 With some hard work, the right product research tools, an initial investment, and little luck, you’ll have the recipe for a consistent five or six-figure income.